What you get

-We will visit the modern symbols of the capital - the Freedom Memorial on the Azadi square and Milad tower - the sixth-tallest tower in the world.
+In the morning we will visit the modern symbols of the capital - the Freedom Memorial on the Azadi square and Milad tower - the sixth-tallest tower in the world.
 After lunch we depart to Isfahan (about 6 hours on the way).
-Arrival in Isfahan at night, checking into a hotel.
+We arrive at night and check into a hotel.

-We will visit the Imam Square, surrounded by several ancient mosques and known as one of the largest squares in the world.
+In the morning we will explore the Imam Square, surrounded by several ancient mosques and known as one of the largest squares in the world.
 We will learn about Islamic symbolism and acoustics in the Shah Mosque and walk up to the balcony of the Ali-Kapu Palace, from which only recently - in the 16th century the most ruler, Shakh Abbas I of Persia, watched the magnificent parades on the square.
 Also we will visit the bazaar and dine in the restaurant of traditional cuisine.

 We stroll through the Persian park Chekhel Sotun, which was built by Shah Abbas II in the 17th century.
 The highlight of the park is a Forty Columns palace - 20 columns are real, and another 20 are reflected in the lake.
 We will also see the famous Isfahan bridges, in particular, the famous Joubi - the 147-meter bridge of the XVII century.
 We might also visit an impromptu concert in the evening.

 In the morning we go to the Armenian quarter - one of the oldest districts of the city where Armenians used to live.
 Back in the 17th century, they were allowed to build their own Vank cathedral here.
 Outwardly modest, even ascetic, it strikes with bright frescoes and rich decoration inside.
 We walk along quiet streets around the cathedral, where the workshops of Armenian masters used to be.
 We go to one of the cozy coffee shops, where the Iranian youth likes to gather.
 This district feels like a small old town, not a part of the big city.